-Private IP connectivity between hosts in your VPC network and a Dataproc Metastore service is facilitated by peering your VPC network with Dataproc Metastore's service producer VPC network.
-Google allocates IP ranges in your VPC network that are used in the service producer project.
+You can also use private IPs to connect hosts in your VPC network with a Dataproc Metastore service, by peering your VPC network with the Dataproc Metastore's service producer VPC network.
+Google allocates IP ranges used by your VPC network to the Dataproc Metastore's service producer project.

 - On the Google services side of the VPC peering, Google creates a project for the customer.
 The project is isolated, meaning no other customers share it and the customer is billed for only the resources the customer provisions.

 - When creating the first Dataproc Metastore service

 /20range in the customer's network for all future Dataproc Metastore services usage in that region and network.
 Dataproc Metastore further subdivides these ranges to create subnetworks and address ranges in the service producer project.

 - VM services in the customer's network can access Dataproc Metastore service resources in any region if the Google Cloud service supports it.
 Some Google Cloud services might not support cross-region communication.

 - Egress costs for cross-regional traffic, where a VM instance communicates with resources in a different region, still apply.